romeorizzi/TALight/rtal/README.md

 3. `rtalc` (the rust implementation of a checker of the consistency of the `meta.yaml` file listing the services of a problem)

-This document explains how to build up all these `TAlight` commands for your architecture.
+This document explains how to build up all these `TALight` commands for your architecture.
 Do not scare because:

 1. the process is simple and you will be followed step as step;